 Consider Doing an NPR Story Corp Interview

 NPR has an ongoing recording project known as Story Corp in which friends, associates and loved ones can record each other during an interview or oral storytelling session.
 These interviews are archived for public access, and some even make it onto the weekly Story Corp broadcast.

 Help Them Tell Their Story

 Keeping record of your elderly loved one’s life experiences for generations to come is a great way to help them age out loud and leave a lasting legacy.
 One way to do this is to sit down with your loved one and help them write out many of their memorable life moments.
 You could also share this on social media or via a blog.

-Even though we can’t stop getting older, we can take control of the aging process and age the way we want.
+Even though we can’t stop getting older, we can take control of the aging process.
 Many older Americans are doing this by trying new careers and hobbies and taking control of their health.
 Help your senior Age Out Loud by recommending a potential new hobby, or maybe even a fun college course.

 We hope this list helps you start thinking of ways you can help your elderly loved one Age Out Loud.
 As always, if you would like more help, reach out to us here at Wiser Home Care Services.
 We can help your family establish a care plan to personally accommodate your loved one’s needs.